sqlite/sqlite/doc/tcl_extension_intro.md

     .shxload tclshext
  or
   At shell invocation:
-    sqlite3x -cmd '.shxload tclshext'
+    sqlite3x -cmd ".shxload tclshext"
 ```
 [^loader]: A directory path may need to be prepended to the extension's
   name for the OS loader to find it unless it is in one of the locations
   designated to the loader as a candidate for dynamic libraries.
 How such
-  designation is made is beyond the scope of this introduction.)
+  designation is made is beyond the scope of this introduction.

 Provided this results in another prompt without any error message(s),
 the Tcl-extended shell is ready to go.